radio24/TorBox/CONTRIBUTING.md

     VPN_STATUS=""
   fi
   ```

+- Check exit code directly with e.g. 'if mycmd;', not indirectly with '$?' (for more information, see [shellcheck #SC2181](https://github.com/koalaman/shellcheck/wiki/SC2181); this guideline is currently being implemented)

 - In general, variable names should be short and in upper case.
 However, there are exceptions; if the complexity needs longer, self-explaining variable names, then they can also be in lower case.